kaavya7705/twacha-ai/README.md

 ## Overview

 During hackathons, rapid prototyping and creative ideas are key.
-Twacha AI aims to provide a quick and robust solution for computer vision tasks.
+Twacha AI aims to provide a rapid and robust solution for computer vision tasks.
 Whether you're looking to create interactive demos or solve real-world problems using AI, this project provides an excellent starting point.

 ## Features